treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 ## Built-ins overlooked by new Pythonistas

-If you've been programming Python for a bit or if you just taken an introduction to Python class, you probably already knew about most of the built-in functions above.
+If you've been programming Python for a bit or if you are just taken an introduction to Python class, you probably already knew about most of the built-in functions above.

-I'd now like to show off 15 built-in functions that are very handy to know about, but are more frequently overlooked by new Pythonistas.
+I'd now like to show off 15 built-in functions that are very handy to know about but are more frequently overlooked by new Pythonistas.

 The first 10 of these functions you'll find floating around in Python code, but the last 5 you'll most often use while debugging.